 China Review News Agency:

-Today's press conference is hereby concluded.
-Thank you all.
+The press conference is hereby concluded.
+Thanks to vice minister You and vice minister Weng.
+Thanks to you all.